-Getting the right legal advice from a specialist family law solicitor is essential if you are considering getting divorced.
+Getting the right legal advice from specialist family law and divorce solicitors is essential if you are considering getting divorced.
 You need to know where you stand, and what your rights are with regard to family finances and your children.

-Our experts can help you with a full range of legal issues, ranging from divorce and financial issues, to child maintenance and cohabitation .
+Our experts can help you with a full range of legal issues, ranging from divorce and financial issues, to child maintenance and cohabitation whether you live in Gillingham or anywhere else in Dorset.

 FREE phone advice and a FREE 1st 1/2 hour appointment for all Family Law Issues

-Don’t suffer in silence – find out where you stand with FREE telephone advice and a FREE 30 minute interview with one of our team.
+Don’t suffer in silence – find out where you stand with FREE telephone advice and a FREE face-to-face or Zoom video 30 minute interview with one of our team.

 Family mediation – and how it can help you